Thank you for joining with us in the global celebration!

 “Working with the VLP not only gave me the experience and skills I needed to succeed in the legal field but, also allowed me to give back to my community, which has given me so much.
 The VLP provides great hands on training and has a very informative and supportive staff.
 Through the VLP, I was able to help individuals and families in need, particularly those who spoke little to no english.
 It was a great experience to volunteer and work with the VLP and I highly recommend it to anyone looking for a rewarding, informative, and satisfying experience.”

 The VLP is committed to providing rewarding opportunities for pro bono attorneys to make meaningful contributions to the Brooklyn community.
-For more information please contact Sarah Burrows, VLP’s Pro Bono Manager.
+For more information please contact Sidney Cherubin, VLP’s Director of Legal Services.